 Breast Cancer Can Be Physically and Mentally Isolating

 A breast cancer diagnosis is scary.
 In addition, it can be isolating physically and mentally.
 To see all of the breast cancer “rah-rahs”, smiling bald women, and pink products everywhere often made the isolation worst.
 These businesses had no idea what it was like to be a young mom with toddlers and not be able to care for them.
 I couldn’t take them to school, to the park, or even just to run errands.
-I could no longer go to Moms Night Outs.
-Not only did I have severe fatigue, I had to be careful not to catch any illnesses while undergoing chemo.
+I could no longer go to Mom’s Night Outs.
+Not only did I have severe fatigue, but I also had to be careful not to catch any illnesses while undergoing chemo.

-Seeing all of the cheerings, celebrating, product pushing, and more were like adding salt to an opened wound.
+Seeing all of the cheerings, celebrating, product pushing, and more was like adding salt to an opened wound.
 There were messages congratulating breast cancer survivors for fighting and being strong.
 I do not feel I did anything extraordinary.
 I did what was necessary to increase my chances of survival and to be around to see my kids grow up.
-There have been many women who put up a good figt, but still ended up being defeated.
+There have been many women who put up a good fight, but still ended up being defeated.
 During my fight, I thought maybe at some point I too would be celebrating, but who knew for sure?

 A Breast Cancer Survivor is Never in the Clear.

 Even starting at stage 1, there is no guarantee you will remain cancer-free.
-30% of all early stage breast cancer patients have a recurrence leading to a stage four, or terminal, breast cancer diagnosis.
+30% of all early-stage breast cancer patients have a recurrence leading to a stage four, or terminal, breast cancer diagnosis.
 In addition, chemotherapy puts you at risk for other diseases and long-term side effects.
 I have a friend who developed pre-leukemia from all of her breast cancer treatments.
 In fact, I still have side effects from my treatment.
 A breast cancer survivor is never in the clear.
 Even after 9 years, I still get scanxiety.
 Before, during, and after my medical scans and tests I worry if this will be the time it has come back.

 How Can You Help?